 - Speak loudly, clearly, and not too fast!
 Try to talk to your audience like you would to family or friends, rather than just reciting from memory.
 If you use posters, don’t put too much information on them; use large letters and just show main points or keywords.
 You can fill in the details verbally.
 Use an outline, posters, or props to guide you through the presentation, instead of reading a script.
 Dress neatly.
 Clothing or costume items that match your theme always seem to leave a good impression on judges.
 Look at your audience as much as possible, smile, and have fun!

 - Judges will watch the presentation, ask the presenter a question or two, then fill out the standard judge’s score sheet.

 - Once the division winners have been announced the judges will provide some positive, constructive, verbal feedback to the participants about their presentations.

-- After Congress the score sheets will be mailed to the assisting 4-H agent so they can go over the scores and comments with the 4-H’er to help them improve their presentation skills.
+- After State Presentations, the score sheets will be mailed to the assisting 4-H agent so they can go over the scores and comments with the 4-H’er to help them improve their presentation skills.